n0rbuu/inspo-library/README.md

 # Inspo Library

-A Next.js application that allows users to upload and manage things that inspire them.
+A Next.js webapp that helps users save photos and screenshots of things that inspire them.

 ## Setup Instructions